edbrito/100-days-of-code/log.md

 **Today's Progress**: I think the "Personal Portfolio" frontend project is going ok; now it's more of a matter of adding content to it.
 I restarted doing the backend certification.
 Yup, Node is fun.

 **Thoughts:** I think the backend part is going to be the best for me.
 Of course I need to improve my frontend skills, for professional reasons, but it's not the thing I like the most, that's for sure.

+### Day 10: 2018/05/04

+**Today's Progress**: Finished the Node.js and Express part of the Backend Certification!
+Next up is Git.
+Clarification: I already work with Git and with all the stuff from the Frontend Certification used until now but I want to improve those skills.

+**Thoughts:** After working two years with Java, JAX-RS and Tomcat, working with something like Node and Express is like a breeze of fresh air.
+Wish I can use it for work in the future.